Deep Skills Internal

 Work on your project, run experiments, ask others for advice, do user research, bring it up on a community hang out.
 Try to talk about it as much as possible to gather feedback and finish with a result that makes you happy.

-You can follow the progress of your project and add details on the bottom of this Notion page.
+You can follow the progress of your project and add details on the bottom of .
 Ask your supervisor for access if you need to make edits.

 5. Review with your supervisor